sendanor/docs.sendanor.com/src/forms/editing-form.md

     ![Form edit View](../img/lomake.app/form-edit-view-text-field-modal.png){ align=right }

-    1. Click *the Edit icon* next to the field you want to edit
+    1. Click the edit icon next to the field you want to edit
-    2. If not already activated, you can add features from the action menu (*the Plus* icon)
+    2. If not already activated, you can add features from the `+`-action menu
     3. Modify the field
     4. Close the modal
-    4. Once you're happy with your changes, click *the Save button* in the bottom panel to save your changes to the backend
+    4. Once you're happy with your changes, click the `Save`-button in the bottom panel to save your changes to the backend
+    1. ...or cancel your changes using the `Cancel`-button

 ## Adding password field